chainsawriot/pycon2016hk_sklearn/README.md

 Download Virtual Box (https://www.virtualbox.org/) and then File -> Import Appliance.

+Username and password for the VM is 'pycon'

 2. Basic of jupyter and pandas

 3. Higher order understanding of machine learning